 It is the most practical way of drawing samples in selecting every ith item from a complete list.
 An element of randomness is initiated into this type of sampling by the use of random numbers and by picking up the unit with which we start.
 For example, if a 5% sample is required, the first item would be chosen randomly from the first 20 and thereafter every 20th item would automatically be picked-up and included in the sample.
 Hence, in systematic sample the investigator chooses the first unit at random and thereafter the remaining units are selected at fixed intervals and included in the sample.
+Of course, strictly speaking a systematic sampling is not a random sample.
 Nevertheless, it is considered reasonable to constitute systematic sample as random sample.